 Anxiety

 Anxiety is one of the most common reasons people come to therapy, and one of the least precisely named.
 It can mean dread that won't leave you alone.
-It can mean a racing mind that won't quiet down at night.
+It can mean a racing mind that won't quiet down.
 It can mean perfectionism that looks like high-functioning ambition from the outside but feels exhausting from the inside.
+Therapy doesn't necessarily make anxiety disappear, but it can help you change your relationship to it.

 What I work with